danchubb/CanVar/README.md

     python manage.py create_cache

+All genes contained within the genes_to_cache.txt file will be pre-cached.

 ### Running the site

 Note that if you are revisiting the site after a break, make sure your virtualenv is `activate`'d.